We often hope to maintain a good impression on people. However, something as simple as a halitosis/bad breath can become embarrassing.

-Additionally, use a fluoride toothpaste and an anti-bacterial toothpaste to get rid of bacteria growing in your mouth.
+Additionally, use fluoride toothpaste and anti-bacterial toothpaste to get rid of bacteria growing in your mouth.

 Though, when you brush remember to brush your tongue as well.
 The tongue entraps bacteria which can make you smell bad.

-Therefore choose a brush which also has a tongue cleaner and clean it thoroughly as well while you brush.
+Therefore choose a brush that also has a tongue cleaner and clean it thoroughly as well while you brush.

 You should avoid eating foods that can cause bad breath such as garlic and onion.

 Moreover, you should quit smoking or tobacco products as they can make your breath foul and give a bad odor.

 Tobacco can also lead to dry mouth.
 Hence, drink lots of water and chew gum to increase the saliva production in your mouth.

 However, if you suffer from chronic dry mouth, then your dentist may recommend an oral medication that can increase the production of saliva.

 Additionally, if you wear dentures, retainers or have bridges then you should clean all these dental appliances regularly.